 Life, sadly, is never so simple.
 Looking into historical sales surges during the early development of eCommerce and Internet selling, sellers were regularly caught short during peak periods or at launches of highly anticipated products.
 One obvious area of traffic surges was ticket sales management for popular events, concerts, and festivals.

 Such surges have broken many an eCommerce website, with developers racing to create a secure solution, diverting a mass of traffic away from servers that needed to carry on their usual heavy lifting.

-Sadly, the previous year hasn’t seen us clogging up online systems to buy concert and festival tickets.
+Sadly, the previous year hasn’t seen us clogging up queue online shopping systems to buy concert and festival tickets.
 The shift came as buyers needed a safer, guaranteed alternative to buying the groceries and daily consumables they needed and from guaranteed stockpiles, keeping their customer experience as happy and healthy as ever.
 Any problems with site crashes would damage brand reputation as well as masses of lost revenue, and that’s the last thing any operator needs.

 Why is queuing necessary for online shopping?

 Each website is hosted on an appropriate system for the amount of estimated traffic it's likely to attract.
 When more than the estimated safe level of traffic tries to force its way into a site, whether that's an eCommerce shopping experience, ticketing site, or just the plain old provision of valuable information, then it grinds the whole system to a halt, stopping anyone from getting anything until the problem is resolved.

 Fixing those problems on the fly is no easy task, with the costs of doing so being vast.
 That’s even before you add the enormous loss in revenue from the missed sales.
 What should have been a business’s busiest and most lucrative session can result in nothing short of irretrievable losses and unnecessary costs.

 Online Retail can relax – virtual queuing is ready to step in and to save the day